ErickLimaS/anime-website/README.md

    - Go to these repos and host your own instance:
      - <a href='https://github.com/consumet/api.consumet.org'>Consumet API</a>
      - <a href='https://github.com/ghoshRitesh12/aniwatch-api'>Aniwatch API</a>
-   - On Anilist Website:
+   - About Anilist OAuth:
      - You need to first login on your account.
      - Then go to <a href='https://anilist.co/settings/developer'>Developer Page</a> on the Settings and click "Create New Client".
      - Now you need to add the name of your forked project/website and the URL to redirect when user accept the login, then hit "Save".
-     - Store the Client ID and Secret on your .".env.local".
+     - Store the Client ID and Secret on your ".env.local".
    - On Firebase, get your configs to use the Authentication and Firestore Database.
      - All the Firebase info needed bellow can be found when you create a new project.
      - IMPORTANT: Make Sure to ALLOW your Hosted Website Domain on Firebase Authentication!